Prose that Provokes Thought & Action

 "To Kill a Mockingbird" by Harper Lee addressed racial injustice in the American South through the story of a Black man falsely accused of raping a white woman.
 The novel sparked discussions about race relations and the legal system.
 This image detail is from Shirley Smith’s cover design for the first edition of "To Kill a Mockingbird."

 Essays.
 Novels.
 Short Stories.
+Writing That Moves Minds.

 If you are a writer generating essays, novels or short stories, here are ways you might harness your creativity and talents to inspire, mobilize and unite people around sociopolitical causes: